Jaxelr/Nancy.Metadata.OpenApi/README.md

 Thats pretty much it, the docs endpoint defined above would generate some valid OpenApi Json.
 You can validate the Open Api endpoint using [swagger-ui](https://github.com/swagger-api/swagger-ui).
 (For those unaware, OpenApi used to be called Swagger, so any reference to Swagger usually means version <= 2.0) Check the [Compatibility table](https://github.com/swagger-api/swagger-ui#compatibility) of UI for usage.

 For a working example, clone this repo and see the sample app that uses the Swagger-UI site as a validator.

-## Working Progress

-Open Api specifies optional objects that havent been implemented at the library level.
-Check the [Current Development Project](https://github.com/Jaxelr/Nancy.Metadata.OpenApi/projects) for more details.

 ## Contributing